hanhanwu/Basic_But_Useful/RA_command_lines.md

   * Just type `sudo -H pip install awscli --upgrade --ignore-installed six` worked for me
   * The guidance in AWS website didn't really work for me: https://docs.aws.amazon.com/cli/latest/userguide/install-macos.html#awscli-install-osx-path
   * Type `aws --version` to see whether you got it installed
+  * When creating `~/.aws/credentials` or `~/.aws/config`, you will need accedd id and secret access key, to find them, check this: https://help.bittitan.com/hc/en-us/articles/115008255268-How-do-I-find-my-AWS-Access-Key-and-Secret-Access-Key-
+    * You may need to click "Create Access key" in order to see your secret access key

 ## Windows Commands
 ### Python in Windows